-- Run the installer as described in Install and configure the Okta Active Directory (AD) agent.
+- Run the installer.
+See Install and configure the Okta Active Directory agent.

-Each agent connects to the Okta service independently.
-When the service needs to communicate to AD (for example, to authenticate a user), it picks one of the available agents and sends it a task to complete.
+Each agent connects to Okta independently.
+To communicate with an AD instance (for example, to authenticate a user), Okta selects an available agent and sends it a task to complete.
 If one of the agents becomes unavailable, it is automatically removed from the queue and not given additional tasks.

-Agents send periodic messages to the service.
-If the service does not receive a message for 120 seconds, it is marked as unavailable.
-After 30 days of inactivity, the API token that was assigned during the agent install will expire and you will need to re-install the agent.
+Okta AD agents send periodic messages to Okta.
+If Okta does not receive a message for 120 seconds, the Okta AD agent is marked as unavailable.
+After 30 days of inactivity, the API token assigned during the agent installation expires and you'll need to re-install the agent.

-The AD agent relies on the underlying operating system to select which domain controller to communicate with.
+The Okta AD agent relies on the underlying operating system for domain controller selection.

-- Sign in to the server running the AD Agent.
+- Sign in to the server running the Okta AD agent.